 What type of content marketing has the company done?
+Do people in the space know them?
 How widely spread is their name and reputation?

 Is there an affiliate program active?
 What have been its results if so?
 If there isn’t one, could one make sense to expand the company?

 Which social media platforms are driving traffic?
 Break it down by platform (Facebook, Instagram, Youtube, Tiktok, etc) and look at whether it’s all organic traffic traffic or if they are also running ads on those platforms.

 Email lists can be a great way to engage new customers and reengage customers that have churned in the past.
 Are they currently capturing emails on their website?
 What email lists come with the company?

 Have anyother email lists promoted this SaaS in the past?
 Many SaaS businesses will sponsor newsletters as a way to drive more subscribers.

 How polished is the SaaS software?
 What’s the technology stack?
 Do you personally have experience with the technology the SaaS is built on?
 Or do you know someone that does?
 Having personal experience with the technology stack will make your life much easier when acquiring a SaaS business.

 Is the SaaS business the only type of its kind?
 An up-and-comer that has a better product than the big name in the industry?
 Is it known for being top of its kind or is it a necessary software that is just there while there’s plenty of room for competitors to come in with something better?

 Understanding the competition is a crucial part of the due diligence process.